vipulrai91/markdown-cv/index.md

 - Affine Analytics - Consultant `Nov 2015 - May 2017`
 - AIG Data Solutions - Big Data Developer `Feb 2015 - Nov 2015`
 - Blue Star Infotech - Software Engineer `Aug 2013 - Feb 2015`

+## Selected Projects

+- SmartNomad
+  - Built the entire pipeline beginning from data aggregation to the final itinerary.
+  - Wrote proprietary algorithm which calculates the scores for each poi
+  - Wrote code which adds functionality on top of original solver
+  - Built the backend of the core application which provides personalized intelligent itinerary custom made for each user using Django
+  - Built automated framework which tests the effectiveness, feasibility of the itinerary.
+  - Created internal video creator app using [opencv-python](https://pypi.org/project/opencv-python/) and [moviepy](https://pypi.org/project/moviepy/)
+  - Set Up and used [OSRM](http://project-osrm.org/) for routing
+  - Managed a team of 7-9 people and undertook project management
+  - Used Selenium and [BS4](https://pypi.org/project/beautifulsoup4/) for scrapping
+  - Used multiple Google APIs such as distance matrix ,maps, places
+  - Used ML algorithm to test the churn analysis
+  - Created prelaunch application

 ## Education